ricmclaughlin/ricmclaughlin.github.com/_posts/2016-09-18-aws-cloudfront.md

 - Progressive Downloads - again use a web distribution and use an HTTP-based dynamic streaming protocol such as Apple HTTP Dynamic Streaming (Apple HDS), Apple HTTP Live Streaming (Apple HLS), Microsoft Smooth Streaming, or MPEG-DASH.
 Progressive downloads won't work with signed URLS.

 - Live streaming - pretty much the same as progressive downloads except the origin is a WOWZA media server which probably sits on an EC2 instance.

-Unlike these file based options RTMP Distributions is an actual streaming of video instead of serving files.
-Does not support iOS or HTML and only support Adobe Flash.

-## Working with Objects

-If it is dyanamic content use a custom origin; enable forwarding query string; TTL 0;

-TTL = 0 enables a pull through caching mechanism where CloudFront sends a GET request to the origin with an "If-Modified-Since" header.

-### Invalidation Techniques

-Objects are cached for the life of the TTL

-Delete origin file; wait for TTL to expire

-Use Invalidation API to remove object from edge location

-Use route53 CNAME to point new distribution as an alternative
+CloudFront is super effective with a WOWZA server...

 ### Private Content

 Security files can be done using signed URLs or using signed Cookies using the Restrict Viewer Access option.
+Secure RTMP needs a signed URL while secure Progressive Download coud use a signed URL, user CAN download the entire file which is sort of bad for some use cases.
+For secure HLS use signed cookies because there are tons of small files and signed URLs won't work.

+Resticting users from going directly to S3 use Origin Access Identity which is a CloudFront user you can give read access to the origin bucket.

 ### Configuration